Royal Australian Regiment: Special Operations

-Reorganisation, 2005–2017
+21st century reorganisation

 In 2005, the Australian Army began planning for a reorganisation as part of an initiative known as "Hardening and Networking the Army" (HNA).
 The key impact of this plan on the regiment was that 3 RAR would surrender its parachute role, moving from Sydney to Adelaide to become the Army's second mechanised battalion.
 However, in August 2006 the government announced that the regiment would expand from five to seven battalions, as part of an initiative known as "Enhanced Land Force" to be implemented together with a modified HNA.
 As such, 5/7 RAR conducted a de-linking parade on 3 December 2006, reforming as 5 RAR and 7 RAR.
 5 RAR reformed in a largely mature state and included a company serving on operations in Iraq, while 7 RAR reformed with a company on operations in Afghanistan.
 Both battalions remained in the mechanised role.
 Meanwhile, the regiment marked its 60th Birthday on 23 November 2008 with a parade at Victoria Barracks, Sydney, including a Queens Guard provided by 3 RAR and the Colours of the Regiment.
 Achieving operational status in 2009, 7 RAR relocated to Adelaide in 2011.
 Under the new scheme 3 RAR relinquished the parachute role, becoming a light infantry battalion.
 It subsequently relocated to Townsville in 2012.
 8/9 RAR reformed as a motorised battalion at Enoggera on 31 October 2007 in the last element of the Enhanced Land Force, and was equipped with Bushmaster PMVs.
 It subsequently served on operations in Timor Leste and Afghanistan.